-Sometimes the FRE may be required to take notes on their observations during the contact visit, including all the good things.
-The supervising worker will share there observations with your case manager and you can speak to your case manager about
+The FRE will be required to take notes about their observations during the contact visit, including all the good things that happened, plus any worries they have.
+These notes will go to your CM who you can speak to about how contact is going at any time.